Listed buildings in Grindleford

 Grindleford is a civil parish in the Derbyshire Dales district of Derbyshire, England.
-The parish contains 26 listed buildings that are recorded in the National Heritage List for England.
-Of these, one is listed at Grade I, the highest of the three grades, one is at Grade II*, the middle grade, and the others are at Grade II, the lowest grade.
+The parish contains 26 listed buildings recorded in the National Heritage List for England.
+Of these, one is listed at Grade I, the highest of the three grades; one is at Grade II*, the middle grade, and the others are at Grade II, the lowest grade.
 The parish contains the village of Grindleford and the surrounding countryside.
-Most of the listed buildings are houses, cottages and farmhouses and associated structures.
+Most of the listed buildings are houses, cottages, farmhouses and associated structures.
 The other listed buildings include a former gatehouse converted into a chapel, two bridges, a milestone and a milepost, a former cotton mill, a former toll house, and another chapel.